fossasia/eventyay-tickets/doc/developer/plugins/plugins.rst

 This will automatically make pretalx discover this plugin as soon as you have installed it e.g.  through ``pip``.
 During development, you can run ``pip install -e .`` inside your plugin source directory to make it discoverable.
+Make sure you do this in the same virtualenv as you're using for pretalx.

 Signals
 -------